 The careers programme aims to prepare students for the ‘world of work’ through a wide range of activities including:

 - Specific careers support programme for job and apprenticeship seekers.

-- ‘Meet your Future’ careers convention with representatives from local and national apprenticeship providers and employers.
+- ‘Meet your Future’ careers convention with apprenticeship providers, employers and voluntary organisations.

 - Help for students organising work experience placements to support their applications to vocational degrees and/or job/apprenticeships.